Alfresco/alfresco-ng2-components/docs/document-list.component.md

 }
 ```

-We've added `console.log(node)` for the `getNodeInfo` callback just for study and debug purposes.
+The `console.log(node)` for the `getNodeInfo` callback is just for study and debug purposes.
-It helps examining other valuable information you can have access to if needed:
+It is useful for examining other information that you can access if necessary:

 ![documentLibrary](docassets/images/documentLibrary.png)